 Although this may seem obvious, it isn’t always the case.
 If you call to schedule or change your interview date, be pleasant to the person on the phone.
 When attending an in-person interview, the same holds true for the receptionist.
 Staff members are often asked for their impression of candidates.

-1. Do walk in with a smile.
+2. Do walk in (or sit at your computer) with a smile.

-2. Do dress to impress.
+3. Do dress to impress.

-3. Do know your resume.
+4. Do know your resume.

-4. Do know what type of interview it is.
+5. Do know what type of interview it is.

-Sometimes your interviewer will be an alumnus, sometimes a student, and sometimes a member of the admissions staff.
-Sometimes the interviewer has seen your whole application, and sometimes the only thing they see beforehand is your resume.
+Sometimes your interviewer will be an alum, sometimes a student, and sometimes a member of the admissions staff.
+Sometimes the interviewer has seen your whole application, and sometimes it is a “blind” interview, meaning the only thing they see beforehand is your resume.
 The person interviewing you and the information they have in advance will directly affect the tone and tenor of the interview.
-If you are having coffee with an alumnus who is armed with your resume, the interview is probably focused on fit (Can the interviewer see you at their school?) and is likely to be low key.
-If are interviewing with a member of the admissions staff who has read your entire application, you may have a tougher conversation ahead.
+If you are having coffee with an alum who is armed with your resume, the interview is probably focused on fit (Can the interviewer see you at their school?) and is likely to be more low key and conversational.
+If you are interviewing with a member of the admissions staff who has read your entire application, you may have a tougher conversation ahead.

 And, of course, a remote interview is a whole different experience entirely.
 Check out our article on remote interviews to help you prepare.

-5. Do talk about the school.
+6. Do talk about the school.